MBH-Alex/16s-Sequence-Data-Analysis-with-QIIME2-and-VSEARCH/README.md

 Take the `taxa-bar-plots.qzv` and `taxonomy.qzv` off the cluster and put them into the Qiime2 View to extract the taxonomic information.
 #### Summary
 This step provides insights into the microbial communities present in your samples by assigning taxonomic labels to the features and visualizing their distribution across samples.

+# VSEARCH-SLURM-Protocol
+This pipeline outlines the steps to classify OTUs and assign Taxonomy using VSEARCH, on a SLURM a computing cluster.
+The worflow involves pair merging, quality control, dereplication, and chimera removal.
+This protocol only works for paired end seqeunce data and should be used to analyze defined communities.
+## General Prerequisites
+This protocol is intended to be run on a SLURM based cluster, specifically the University of Oklahoma (OU) Schooner Cluster.
+As every cluster has its own quirks it should be understood that running this exact set of scripts in another SLURM based cluster may cause unexpected errors to occour.
+However, this protocol can generally be considered universal across all SLURM based clusters.
+The second prerequisite is the stable installation of VSEARCH prefferably as up to date as possible.
+The ideal method of installation is via the Anaconda package manager.
+Lastly, as this protocol is meant to be used on defined communities a custom database in a format acceptable to VSEARCH.

+Before starting the analysis, ensure the following prerequisites are met:
+* **HPC Cluster Access**: Ensure you have access to a high-performance computing (HPC) cluster with SLURM job scheduler.
+* **VSEARCH Installation**: VSEARCH should be installed and properly configured on the HPC cluster.
+The recommended way to install VSEARCH is via the Anaconda distribution.
+For installation instructions, refer to the https://github.com/torognes/vsearch.
+* **Custom Database**: A custom database should be prepared that matches the defined community that is being analyzed.
+## Running the Protocol
+### Pair Merging and Quality Statistics